oktadev/okta-blog/_source/_posts/2023-07-28-oidc_workshop.md

   })
 }
 ```
+What path will this code follow if the user existed in the database but needed to be updated?
+What path will it follow if this is the user's first time logging into the Todo app?

+Now that the Passport OIDC library is configured to interface with the database and update it as necessary whenever a user logs in, it's time to implement the endpoints which will initiate OIDC auth by calling the `passport.authenticate` function.

 ## Start the OpenID Flow

+The frontend will hit the backend's `/openid/start/${org_id}` endpoint to initiate the OpenID login flow when a user belongs to an org.

-First, identify the org and create an appropriate strategy for it.
-Handle any errors that might result, and then simply call `passport.authenticate` to use the OpenID configuration passed from the database through the newly created `strategy` and authenticate the user.
+When that endpoint is hit, it will identify the org and create an appropriate strategy for it.
+It will then handle any errors that might result, and call `passport.authenticate` to use the OpenID configuration passed from the database through the newly created `Strategy` and authenticate the user.

 ```
 // The frontend then redirects here to have the backend start the OIDC flow.